thisispivi/Deep-Learning-Supermarket/PRETRAINED.md

 ![1-Alex](img/pretrained/1-Alex.png)

-In this confusion matrix it’s possible to see that there are many images of the class 6 classified as 14.
-The main reason is that 14 is a route that has a link with every other class except 10.
-The errors come from photos that are between 6 and 14, for example a photo of the route 6 in which it is possible to see the route 14 and so on.
+In this confusion matrix it’s possible to see that there are many images of the class 0 classified as 15.
+The main reason is that 15 has a link with class 0.
+The errors come from photos that are between 0 and 15, for example a photo of the route 0 in which it is possible to see the route 15 and so on.

-It is also possible to notice images of route 11 classified as 9 and also images of the 15 classified as 14.
+It is also possible to notice images of route 2 classified as 10, images of route 5 classified as 10, images of 6 classified as 14 and also images of 9 classified as 11 and 14.
 These errors are caused by the same reason explained before.

 ### ResNet 18

 ![2-Res](img/pretrained/2-Res.png)

-In this confusion matrix it’s possible to see images of the class 7 classified as 14 and images of 11 classified as 9.
-The reason is the same as explained before.
+The classification errors of this network come from the same reason explained before.

 ### VGG 16

 ![3-VGG](img/pretrained/3-VGG.png)

-In this confusion matrix it’s possible to see images of the class 5 and 6 classified as 14 and images of 11 classified as 9.
-The reason is the same as explained before.
+Even for this network the errors come from the same reason explained before.

 ## Error Analysis